 This is an active making workshop where you will get to use Lego and other simple materials to make some things, discuss your making practice, and share ideas and experiences in the company of other makers.

-Led by David Gauntlett, author of Making is Connecting, the workshop is designed to be an enjoyable way to take time out to reflect on your own practice and the meaning of making.
+Led by a member of the DiDIY project team, the workshop is designed to be an enjoyable way to take time out to reflect on your own practice and the meaning of making.
 It will give you the chance to do some creative exercises, learn from other makers and contribute your perspective to our research.